 5-1 Volleyball Rotation

 The 5-1 is one of the most common offensive systems(opens in new tab) used by volleyball teams worldwide.
-The system puts one setter on the court for all six rotations, giving hitters a single distributor who learns their timing, tendencies, and preferences across an entire match.
-That consistency is why the 5-1 has become the default at competitive levels from club to international play.
+That consistency, with one setter learning hitter timing, tendencies, and preferences across an entire match, is why the 5-1 has become the default at competitive levels from club to international play.

 This guide covers all six rotations in table form, serve receive positioning, defensive transitions, and the strategic choices that make a 5-1 work.
+It also strips the system down for a first-year team, walks through picking the rotation you start a set in, and compares what FIVB, the NCAA, NFHS, USA Volleyball and AAU each say about the rules that shape a 5-1.
 Print the tables, copy them to a spreadsheet, or use them as a reference during practice.

 5-1 Rotation Diagram: All 6 Rotations